 - Determine fetal position before delivery.
 Most babies are positioned headfirst by the end of the third trimester.
 That doesn't always happen, though.
 Ultrasound imaging can confirm the baby's presentation so that your health care provider can discuss options for delivery.

 Fetal ultrasound should be done only for valid medical reasons.
-Fetal ultrasound isn't recommended simply to determine a baby's sex.
+Fetal ultrasound isn't recommended only to determine a baby's sex.
 Similarly, fetal ultrasound isn't recommended solely for the purpose of producing keepsake videos or pictures.

-If your health care provider doesn't suggest a fetal ultrasound but you'd like the reassurance an ultrasound can provide, share your wishes with your provider so that you can work together to determine what's best for you and your baby.
+If your health care provider doesn't suggest a fetal ultrasound but you'd like the reassurance an ultrasound can provide, share your wishes with your care provider so that you can work together to determine what's best for you and your baby.

 Diagnostic ultrasound has been used during pregnancy for many years and is generally considered safe when used appropriately.
 The lowest amount of ultrasound energy that provides an accurate assessment should be used.
-Obstetric providers and ultrasonographers are trained in appropriate use of ultrasound energy.

 Fetal ultrasound also has limitations.
 Fetal ultrasound might not detect all birth defects — or might incorrectly suggest a birth defect is present when it's not.